LuXDAmore/nuxt-prune-html/README.md

             hookRenderRoute: true, // Activate the prune during the `hook:render:route`
             hookGeneratePage: true, // Activate the prune during the `hook:generate:page`
             lighthouseUserAgent: 'lighthouse', // Value of the Lighthouse UserAgent, either as String or RegExp (a string will be converted to a case-insensitive RegExp in the MobileDetect library)
-            headerOverrideName: 'user-agent', // Value of a custom header name passed from a Lambda Edge function, or similar },
+            headerName: 'user-agent', // Value of a custom header name passed from a Lambda Edge function, or similar },

     };